 Welding Technology, Occupational Certificate (O.C.)

-This 1,800-hour program affords students an opportunity to earn two program certificates.
-Thefirst 1,050 hours covers the Welding Technologies course in which students will learn SMAW(stick), GMAW (mig), GMAW-P (pulsed mig), FCAW (flux core), GTAW (tig), and GTAW-P (pulsed tig) all on plate thickness from razor blade (.040) to one inch.
+This is a 1050-hour program affords students an opportunity to earn two program certificates.
+The first 1,050 hours covers the Welding Technologies course in which students will learn SMAW(stick), GMAW (mig), GMAW-P (pulsed mig), FCAW (flux core), GTAW (tig), and GTAW-P (pulsed tig) all on plate thickness from razor blade (.040) to one inch.

 After completing the Welding Technology course students can choose to continue training with our 750-hour Advanced Welding Technologies course.
-The advanced course covers all the same welding processes covered in the welding technologies course on 40 and 80 pipes.
+The advanced course covers all the same welding processes covered in the welding technologies course on schedule 40 and 80 pipe.

-FGC is also one of only eleven schools in the country that is LEEPS (Lincoln Electric Education Partner School).
+FGC is a Lincoln Electric Education Partner School (LEEPS) and an NC3 Leadership School.
 All of our students train on the latest welding equipment available in the Lab, including Real Weld Trainer.
 In the classroom, we have virtual reality welders as well as a Robotic Educational Cell that students utilize to learn robotic programming and operations.

 Welding 4 Supply list